-Saved by the stick: Carjacker can’t drive
+Saved By The Stick: Carjacker can’t drive

-ORLANDO, Fl.
-(WESH) – A Florida carjacking attempt was thwarted Tuesday when the would-be thief was unable to drive the stick shift vehicle he tried to steal.
+(WESH) A Florida carjacking attempt was thwarted Tuesday when the would-be thief was unable to drive the stick shift vehicle he tried to steal.

 Officials with the Orange County Sheriff’s Office said Jaelyn Alexander, 25, carjacked an elderly man a little before noon.